Guide written by:

 - Shape and size

-Garden dining set materials: 5 essential points
+Garden dining set materials

 Have visions of dining among your flowerbeds with a cool shade sail poised overhead?
 Our material guidelines will help make this a reality!